mne-tools/mne-python/doc/python_reference.rst

 Python API Reference
 ====================

-This is the classes and functions reference of mne-python.
+This is the classes and functions reference of MNE-Python.
 Functions are grouped thematically by analysis stage.
 Functions and classes that are not below a module heading are found in the :py:mod:`mne` namespace.

+MNE-Python also provides multiple command-line scripts that can be called directly from a terminal, see :ref:`python_commands`.

 .. contents::
    :local: